eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-04-12-committer-meeting.md

 - \[ \] i have talked to my committers
 - \[ \] i will contribute on this features
 - ...

+-> mention the release process via link in the template, keep the template simple -> link the contribution guidelines